-With so many ways to pay for things these days — including cash, check, debit, credit, and a long list of online payment processing systems — it can almost be overwhelming trying to determine which one to use.
+With so many ways to pay for things these days — including cash, check, debit, credit, and many online payment processing systems — it can almost be overwhelming trying to determine which one to use.

-This decision-making can be intensified even more if there are various rewards involved…which actually leads to the question: which is better to use, charge cards or credit cards?
+This decision-making can be intensified even more if there are rewards involved … which leads to the question: which is better to use, charge cards or credit cards?

-While most small plastic cards may initially all look alike, there are actually some pretty significant differences between them.
-This is even true for credit cards and charge cards.
+While most small plastic cards may all look similar, there are some pretty significant differences between them.
+This is also true for credit cards and charge cards.

 Though the names “credit card” and “charge card” are often used interchangeably, there are some distinct variations between them.
-Because of that, one may be much better than the other depending on what you plan to use the card for and how you plan to pay the balance.
+One may be much better than the other depending on what you plan to use the card for and how you plan to pay the balance.

 So, what’s really in your pocket?

-In their most basic sense, credit cards are defined as cards issued by a financial institution that enable the cardholder to essentially “borrow” funds to make purchases.
+The definition of a credit card is a card issued by a financial institution that enables the cardholder to borrow funds to make purchases.

-If the credit card applicant is approved, the issuer will typically outline preset borrowing limits.
+If the credit card applicant is approved, the issuer will typically determine preset borrowing limits.

-For instance, someone with a lower credit score may only have a credit limit of $500 or $1,000, while someone with a high credit score may be able to use $10,000, $50,000, or more.
+For instance, a cardholder with a low credit score may only have a credit limit of $500 or $1,000, while one with a high credit score may be able to use $10,000, $50,000, or more.
 In some cases, a cardholder may have an unlimited amount of credit they can access using the card!

 A large or unlimited credit line can bode well for business owners and executives who may spend a great deal each month on inventory, overhead, travel, and supplies — all of which can be paid for using a credit card.
 It can also help to build up a significant points or rewards balance.

-Also, charge cards are usually a “branded” card that is only accepted where the issuing company or retailer does business.
-For instance, if you have a J.C.
-Penney’s charge card, you generally won’t be able to use it to make purchases at other retailers.
+Also, charge cards are often branded cards only accepted where the issuing company or retailer does business.
+For instance, if you have a Home Depot charge card, you generally won’t be able to use it to make purchases at other retailers.

 To be approved for a charge card, a credit application must be submitted.
 Charge card issuers will usually only accept applicants who have good or excellent credit scores.

-If a payment is late or missed, the company will report this to the credit bureau(s), which in turn can have a negative impact on the cardholder’s credit score.
+If a payment is late, the company will report the missed payment to the credit bureaus, which will negatively impact your credit score.

 Similar to credit cards, many charge cards offer points or rewards programs.
 So the more purchases that are made using the card, the more the rewards can rack up.

 Having a credit card can provide a great deal of flexibility when purchasing items and services just about everywhere.
-As an example, if you have a Visa or a MasterCard, these credit cards are accepted almost anywhere around the world.
+For example, if you have a Visa or a Mastercard, these credit cards are accepted almost anywhere around the world.

-There are many credit cards, such as the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® Card, just to name a couple, that offer some great rewards – and the more the card is used, the higher the rewards balance can grow!
+There are many credit cards, such as the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®, that offer some great rewards — and the more you spend, the higher your rewards balance can grow!
 Credit cards can offer various benefits and rewards, such as double or triple points if the card is used for travel or dining expenses.

 There are a number of pros and cons to using charge cards that it’s important to understand.
-Otherwise, you might find that the “cost” of using a charge card will far outweigh the benefits!
+You might find that the cost of using a charge card will outweigh the benefits.

 In many ways, charge cards work similarly to credit cards.
 Like a credit card, charge cards can be used for making purchases in lieu of using cash or a check.

-But while a credit card usually has a set limit on the amount you can spend, a charge card won’t.
+But while a credit card usually has a set limit on the amount you can spend, a charge card may not.
 That’s because the entire balance is due every month when you use a charge card.

-Likewise, because you can’t carry a balance with a charge card, there is no interest rate unless you miss your payment.
+And because you can’t carry a balance with a charge card, there is no interest rate unless you miss your payment.

-Without a credit limit, charge cards are also not counted toward your credit utilization ratio, which is a measure of how high your balances are in comparison to your credit limits.
+Without the option for a revolving balance, charge cards don’t count toward your credit utilization ratio, which is a measure of how high your balances are in comparison to your credit limits.

-Hot Tip: Over time, charge cards have become less common — and most major financial institutions no longer offer charge cards.
-(Many do offer credit cards).
-One exception to this is American Express, which is currently the largest credit issuer that still also offers charge cards.
+Hot Tip: Over time, charge cards have become less common, and most major financial institutions only offer credit cards.

 While charge cards are not as popular as they once were, there are still several different types of charge cards available today.
 These include: